 East Asia Linguistics Center (CRLAO)

 The Library also has a section in General Linguistics, which has almost 1000 titles.
 The Library also houses a collection of around 1300 articles and papers presented at conferences and as lectures.
-CRLAO's Collection is split between la Masion de l'Asie and the Center at 105 Boulevard Rapsail, 75006, Paris.
+CRLAO's Collection is split between la Maison de l'Asie and the Center at 105 Boulevard Raspail, 75006, Paris.

 Opening hours: Maison de l'Asie: Monday - Friday 9am-6pm; Center Monday - Friday 10am-5pm.

 Access: Maison de l'Asie: On-site consultation on the production of id and a photo.
 It is not possible to order works between 12 and 2pm or after 5pm; Center: On-site consultation between Monday - Friday 10am-5pm.
-Contacting the librarians in preparation for your visit is recommended.
+Users are advised to contact the librarians in preparation for their visit.